The dazzling Christmas window displays in New York add an extra layer of fun and festivity to holiday shopping in the city.

 Must Read: Eat Your Way Through New York’s Gastronomic Delights | Travel and Food Guide

-5. FieldTrip: A community-based dining experience that celebrates culture through the shared experience of rice.
-Try varieties like the crispy fish with cilantro-lime rice and cornmeal-crusted cod, fried chicken with Carolina Gold vegetable fried rice and veggies with basmati rice, all $12 and under.
+6. FieldTrip: Embark on a community-based dining journey that embraces culture through the communal enjoyment of rice.
+Explore diverse options such as the cilantro-lime rice paired with crispy fish and cornmeal-crusted cod, or the Carolina Gold vegetable fried rice accompanying fried chicken and assorted veggies – all priced at $12 or less.

-8. Magnolia Bakery: Magnolia Bakery offers freshly baked, classic American desserts, including cupcakes, cakes, banana pudding, cheesecakes, muffins, pies, cookies and brownies, as well as a range of coffee, tea and iced beverages.
+9. Magnolia Bakery: Magnolia Bakery presents a delightful array of freshly baked, classic American desserts, encompassing cupcakes, cakes, banana pudding, cheesecakes, muffins, pies, cookies, and brownies.
+Additionally, enjoy a diverse selection of coffee, tea, and iced beverages.

 Other Stunning Christmas Window Displays On Fifth Avenue

-2. Cartier: Nothing beats the sensation of seeing a red Cartier box sitting under a Christmas tree.
+Nothing beats the sensation of seeing a red Cartier box sitting under a Christmas tree.
 But what does come close is looking at the larger-than-life, sparkling red ribbon that wraps around the jeweler’s Fifth Avenue store.
+Window displays at Cartier feature its famous red airship, along with paper-thin gold sculptures of the architectural features of its store, like windows and a staircase.
+But the most dazzling parts of its decor are lit-up clouds along the building and a giant red Cartier airship hovering among them.

 Source and Images: Rockefeller Centre